SSLMate/certspotter/man/certspotter.md

 :   Path to the sendmail binary used for sending emails.
 Defaults to `/usr/sbin/sendmail`.

+If the `SYSTEMD_EXEC_PID` environment variable equals the PID of certspotter, then certspotter assumes it is running under systemd and respects the `CONFIGURATION_DIRECTORY`, `STATE_DIRECTORY`, and `CACHE_DIRECTORY` environment variables, unless overridden by a certspotter-specific environment variable or flag.

+certspotter respects the `XDG_CACHE_HOME` environment variable for locating its cache directory.
+For historical reasons, certspotter does not respect `XDG_CONFIG_HOME` or `XDG_STATE_HOME`.

 # DIRECTORIES

 Config directory

 : Stores configuration, such as the watch list.
-The location is: (1) the `CERTSPOTTER_CONFIG_DIR` environment variable, if set, or (2) the default location `~/.certspotter`. certspotter does not write to this directory.
+The location is: (1) the `CERTSPOTTER_CONFIG_DIR` environment variable, if set, (2) the `CONFIGURATION_DIRECTORY` environment variable, if set and certspotter is running under systemd, or (3) the default location `~/.certspotter`. certspotter does not write to this directory.

 State directory

 : Stores state, such as the position of each log and a store of discovered certificates.
-The location is: (1) the `-state_dir` command line flag, if provided, (2) the `CERTSPOTTER_STATE_DIR` environment variable, if set, or (3) the default location `~/.certspotter`.  certspotter creates this directory if necessary.
+The location is: (1) the `-state_dir` command line flag, if provided, (2) the `CERTSPOTTER_STATE_DIR` environment variable, if set, (3) the `STATE_DIRECTORY` environment variable, if set and certspotter is running under systemd, or (4) the default location `~/.certspotter`.  certspotter creates this directory if necessary.

 Cache directory

 : Stores cached data.
-The location is `$XDG_CACHE_HOME/certspotter` (which on Linux is `~/.cache/certspotter` by default).
-You can delete this directory without without impacting functionality, but certspotter may need to perform additional computation or network requests.
+The location is (1) the `CACHE_DIRECTORY` environment, if set and certspotter is running under systemd, or (2) `$XDG_CACHE_HOME/certspotter` (which on Linux is `~/.cache/certspotter` by default).
+You can delete this directory without impacting functionality, but certspotter may need to perform additional computation or network requests.

 # SEE ALSO